SteeltoeOSS/InitializrService/README.md

 The Initializr API uses the [Steeltoe Config Server Provider](https://docs.steeltoe.io/api/v3/configuration/config-server-provider.html) to get configuration from a Spring Cloud Config Server.

 The _InitializrAPI_ running at https://start.steeltoe.io/api/ uses a Spring Cloud Config Server backended at https://github.com/SteeltoeOSS/InitializrConfig.
-The following `appsettings.json` sample snippet is part of the _InitializrApi_'s configuration:
+The following `appsettings.json` sample snippet is part of the _InitializrService_'s configuration:
 ```json
   ...,
   "spring": {